openlawteam/tribute-contracts/docs/adapters/Onboarding.md

 ### function onboard(DaoRegistry dao, bytes32 proposalId, address payable applicant, address tokenToMint, uint256 tokenAmount)
 Onboard submits the proposal but does not sponsor it yet.
 This is why anyone can call this function.

+**tokenAmount** is only relevant if you send ERC-20 tokens.
+If the payment is done directly in ETH, msg.value is being taken into account and the value passed is irrelevant.

+The tokens are then kept into escrow into the adapter and a proposal is being created.

+If the amount sent is not a multiple of sharesPerChunk, the remainder is sent back to the proposer.

+this function uses **_submitMembershipProposal** to create the proposal

 ### function sponsorProposal(DaoRegistry dao, bytes32 proposalId, bytes calldata data)
+This function can only be called by an active member.

+This starts a vote on the proposal to onboard a new member.

+**dao.sponsorProposal(proposalId)** checks already that the proposal has not been sponsored yet

+**voting.startNewVotingForProposal(dao, proposalId, data)** starts the vote process

 ### function onboardAndSponsor(DaoRegistry dao, bytes32 proposalId, address payable applicant, address tokenToMint, uint256 tokenAmount, bytes calldata data)
+This function is a helper function to get submit and sponsor in the same transaction.

+It does onboard & sponsor at the same time.

+Instead of checking who is sending the transaction, it uses the data passed to determine who is sending it.
+For the standard OnchainVoting, this is equivalent to msg.sender, but for offchain voting, this will use who has signed the data (and can use a relayer to send the transaction)

 ### function cancelProposal(DaoRegistry dao, bytes32 proposalId)
+If a proposal exsits but has not been sponsored yet or processed yet, you can cancel it.
+Only the proposer can cancel a proposal.

+If the proposal is cancelled, it is marked as processed and the tribute is funded back to the proposer.
 ### function processProposal(DaoRegistry dao, bytes32 proposalId)
+Once the vote on a proposal is finished, it is time to process it.
+Anybody can call that

+The function checks that there is a vote in progrss for this proposalId and that it has not been processed yet. if the vote is a success (2), then we process it by minting the internal tokens and moving the tokens from the adapter to the bank extension

+if the vote is a tie or failed (1 or 3), then the funds are returned to the proposer

+Otherwise, the state is invalid and the tx is reverted (if the vote does not exist or if it is in progress)

 ### function _submitMembershipProposal(DaoRegistry dao, bytes32 proposalId, address tokenToMint, address payable applicant, address payable proposer, uint256 value, address token)

 ### function _submitMembershipProposalInternal(DaoRegistry dao, bytes32 proposalId, address tokenToMint, address payable newMember, address payable proposer, uint256 sharesRequested, uint256 amount, address token)
+This function marks the proposalId as submitted in the dao and saves the information in the internal adapter state
 ### function _refundTribute(address tokenAddr, address payable proposer, uint256 amount)
+It returns a certain amount to the proposer of a certain token address it handles whether it's an ERC-20 or simply ETH

 ### function _mintTokensToMember(DaoRegistry dao, address tokenToMint, address memberAddr, uint256 tokenAmount)
+This function mints the tokens to the new member, and creates the new member data if needed within the DAO